 As Brunei’s sultan, Hassanal Bolkiah, encourages Islamisation throughout society, pressure on Christians increases.
-The first stage of Sharia, or Islamic law, is in effect, and attendance at Muslim prayers is mandatory for all, including converts to Christianity.
+The third stage of Sharia, or Islamic law, came into effect April 1, 2019.
+Attendance at Muslim prayers is mandatory for all, including converts to Christianity.
+This latest stage will affect every Muslim who converts from Islam to another faith.
 A fatwa bans the construction or renovation of buildings used for non-Muslim worship, while the authorities monitor and place restrictions on all churches (including registered ones).
 Importing Bibles and Christian evangelism are prohibited, as is celebrating Christmas.

 Brunei’s Sultan and his Islamic Religious Council have approved a draft Criminal Code that brings the country another step closer to the full implementation of Sharia (Islamic law), the Borneo Bulletin reports.
 The draft outlines procedures for investigation, prosecution and the judiciary, and would facilitate the introduction of harsher punishments […]